How to Prepare for the Police Interview

 - You are called to a school and when you arrive a man is pointing a gun at you.
 What do you do?
 What if it was a 12 year old pointing it at you?

-- A superior officer orders you to do something that breaks policy and/or breaks the law.
+- A superior officer orders you to do something that goes against policy and/or breaks the law.
 How do you react?

 - There is a block party going on with about 200 people there.
 You receive an anonymous loud music complaint, in addition to a tip that there are gang